 Fieldings identifies the key implementation of API technologies for the modern web, but these designs have been widely and thorough used for years prior.
 In the 1960s and 1970s, computer engineers began to utilize Distributed Computing to achieve more complex tasks.
 Individual systems, assigned discrete tasks, work together to achieve complex goals .

-Distributed computing led to application based computing in the 1980s, whereby various systems were organized into multi-faceted applications, which in turn could be organized into ‘objects.’
+Distributed computing led to the application based computing in the 1980s, whereby various systems were organized into multi-faceted applications, which could be organized into ‘objects.’
 Known as Object Oriented Programming, the idea evolved alongside distributed computing, but took a more firm hold with programming languages like C++ in the 1980s.

 Note that both of these programming languages were using the essential elements of an API.